rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 #### Building Sequences

-The general process for this level of plan building is something like a jigsaw where the pieces are generated and tested to see if they fit well.
+The general process for this level of plan building is to examine the options in more detail to see if they fit well.
 For example, if looking for a plan to get from A to B where A and B are clips in working memory, the focus might settle on a sequence with a missing clip: `A -> ? -> B`.
 It might do this because `B` is very important and therefore attracted attention of the primary focus.
 The primed auto-planner will then return a candidate connecting clip based on similar situations.
 Focus can move to this connection and assess it for suitability.
 Some example assessing patterns are...

 **Experience the clip in the current context...**
 - **Novelty** - is this familiar or new?